Michael-Burka/Michael-Burka/README.md

 ### 🔍 Proficiency & Accomplishments

 #### Core Technologies
-- **Python**: Proficient in the fundamentals, advanced topics, and standard libraries.
+- **Python**: Proficient in fundamentals, advanced topics, and standard libraries.
 - **Django**: Comprehensive skills in web development, ORM, form handling, and user authentication.
-- **Django Rest Framework**: Adept at CRUD operations, request management, rate limiting, and API development.
+- **Django Rest Framework**: Skilled in CRUD operations, request management, rate limiting, and API development.
+- **Databases**: Experienced with PostgreSQL and SQLite.
+- **Version Control**: Proficient in using Git and GitHub for collaborative projects.

 #### Testing & Deployment
-- **Testing**: Well-versed in `unittest` and `pytest` frameworks, especially within Django.
+- **Testing**: Well-versed in `unittest` and `pytest` frameworks, especially for Django.
-- **Deployment**: Gained hands-on experience in server management, domain handling, Docker, and automated deployments.
+- **Deployment**: Expertise in server management, domain handling, Docker, and automated deployments using GitHub Actions.

+#### Soft Skills
+- Strong problem-solving ability, effective teamwork, and clear communication skills.
+Adaptable to new technologies and quick in learning.

 #### Projects & Real-world Applications
 - Developed a range of applications including: